zyx7k/iiith-pyqs/README.md

 # Previous Year Papers

 This repository contains previous year question papers and assignment PDFs for various courses from IIIT Hyderabad.
-It includes materials for core courses, electives, and common subjects like DSA, Linear Algebra, and more.
+It includes materials for both core courses and electives.
+We have included the corresponding semester (like Spring 2026) for each source.

-## Directory Structure
+## Overall Repository Structure

-Overall repository structure:
+If raising a PR, please adhere to this structure and naming scheme.

 ```text
 .